pau1a/Transcrypt/main.md

 AI-driven automation replaces most manual review steps and guides the user end-to-end without external assistance.
 Human experts re-enter the loop only in later versions (see §9.4.1 Assisted Tier & Collaboration) to deliver optional audit reviews and trust attestations.
 This ensures automation is the revenue engine while human expertise remains an opt-in premium service, not a bottleneck.
++ Runtime AI produces advisory findings and rationale; only deterministic checks can change pass/fail (issuance).

 ### Audience and Philosophy